-Join Bonnie Biafore for an in-depth discussion in this video Learning more, part of Managing Small Projects.
+Join Bonnie Biafore for an in-depth discussion in this video Learning more, part of Project Management Foundations: Small Projects.

 In this course I've introduced techniques for managing small projects whether…you're freelance or a small business owner and managing a small project within…a large organization.…When you're ready to graduate to the next level of project management, study my…courses, project management fundamentals, and project essential training in the…Lynda.com Online Trading Library, where you can also find courses to improve…your mastery of business applications like Excel and Word.…